 - Optionally, you can print the Reference+Rules cards.

 One trick is to print them on paper, cut them, and place them into playcard sleeves.
 To obtain the right dimensions, you can print 6 cards per US letter size paper in using the portrait orientation.
 In Acrobat, you can select the option "Multiple" under Page size & Handeling.
 If available, choose the option "fit to printable area".
 Use transparent card sleeves to make the double sided cards.
 Use (or make) different backs for the different decks.
 Those are the Instruments, Weather and Player (Time, Target and Programs) decks (see the video).

-Please, concider these changes for the 2019 Basic Deck:
+Rule changes for the 2019 basic deck

 1. Mistake in the scenario card.